Logan-Lin/quartz-blog/content/ai-system/exam.md

     - How does the order of instructions in a Dockerfile relate to the layered structure of images?
 What are the important layers you will consider when containerizing an AI API server?
     - What is the difference between data stored in container image layers versus data stored in volumes?
 Why does this distinction matter for large files like AI models or databases?

-### 4. Deployment on diverse infrastructures

-- Cloud deployment
+### 5. Cloud deployment

 - What is cloud computing and how does virtualization enable cloud infrastructure?
 - Compare virtual machines, container services, GPU instances, and managed AI services.
 What are the trade-offs?
 - What are the main steps and considerations when deploying a containerized AI service on a cloud virtual machine?
 - How would you choose between different cloud providers for your AI deployment?
 Consider factors like pricing models, service offerings, and vendor lock-in
 - What are the advantages and pitfalls of usage-based pricing vs fixed monthly pricing for cloud services?
 - Why is HTTPS necessary for production AI APIs?
 Explain the user experience and security implications
 - How do you obtain a domain name for your service?
 Compare free and paid options

-- Edge and self-hosted deployment
+### 6. Edge and self-hosted deployment

 - What is edge computing and what motivates edge deployment for AI applications?
 Discuss latency, privacy, bandwidth, and offline operation
 - What is self-hosted deployment and how does it differ from cloud deployment?
 Discuss the economics, control, and practical considerations
 - Compare different hardware options for edge/self-hosted deployment: Raspberry Pi, NVIDIA Jetson, repurposed laptops, and purpose-built servers
 - What are CPU architecture considerations when deploying containers to edge devices?
 Explain the ARM vs x86 challenge
 - How do you access services on your local network vs making them publicly accessible?
 What is NAT and why does it matter?
 - What are the different approaches for making self-hosted services publicly accessible?
 What are the trade-offs to consider when choosing an approach?